Webinar Programme: Forward to Socialism/Socialist Futures (Panel 2)

-Has the South African development trajectory over the past 30 years germinated the seeds for gender equality in the NDR and the struggle for socialism? by Jenny Schreiner, SACP
+Has the South African development trajectory over the past 30 years germinated the seeds for gender equality in the National Democratic Revolution (NDR) and the struggle for socialism? by Jenny Schreiner, SACP

-The late 1980s/early 1990s changes in the socialist world and the unbanning and the negotiations process in South Africa prompted ideological reflection and learning within the SACP, as well as opening new fronts/sites of struggle in a changed and changing environment.
+The late 1980s/early 1990s changes in the socialist world and the unbanning and the negotiations process in South Africa prompted ideological reflection and learning within the South African Communist Party (SACP), as well as the opening of new fronts/sites of struggle in a changed and changing environment.
 The heightened gender and women’s struggle through the “decade of women” had re-surfaced discourse on the “emancipation of women” through socialist struggle.
-The experience of the CPSA/SACP in organising women, and particularly working class women into the Party, the trade unions, the liberation movement and the mass based women’s movement became a subject of study, albeit not in the mainstream.
+The experience of the Communist Party of South Africa (CPSA)/SACP in organising women, particularly working class women into the SACP, the trade unions, the liberation movement and the mass-based women’s movement became a subject of study, albeit not in the mainstream.

 The adoption by the SACP of the “Socialism is the Future - Build It Now” in 1995, a shift from a stagist conceptualising of revolution which had critiqued by socialist gender activists as implying that women’s emancipation might then become the third stage to be waited for, provided a platform for placing the gender struggle as integral to the struggle for socialism.

-This paper will reflect on the policy and posture of the ANC and the government’s development paths, and the posture and organisational approach of the SACP over the past 3 decades with a view to understanding the impact for the struggle for a socialist future, with sustainable gender equality, national democracy and for building socialism now.
+This paper will reflect on the policy and posture of the African National Congress (ANC) and the government’s development paths, and the posture and organisational approach of the SACP over the past three decades with a view to understanding the impact for the struggle for a socialist future, with sustainable gender equality, national democracy and for building socialism now.

 Biographical Sketch – Jenny Schreiner

-Cadre of ANC, MK and SACP since 1979 to date.
-Currently fulltime SACP CC member and serves on ANC Integrity Commission.
+Jenny Schreiner is a cadre of ANC, uMkhonto weSizwe (MK) and SACP since 1979 to date.
+She is currently a full time SACP Central Committee (CC) member and serves on the ANC’s Integrity Commission.